 With a timeline.
 If retirement is still a long way away (sorry), experts say you can generally afford more risk.
 Aka more stocks than bonds.
-That’s because you likely have time to ride out any bumps in the stock market.
-In the long run, the market has recovered from every big drop and then some.
-Remember 2008-2009?
-US stock prices have more than tripled since then.
+That’s because you likely have time to ride out the market’s ups and downs.
+In the long run, the US market has recovered from every big drop.
+And then some.

-If you don’t have a lot of time until retirement...tell us your secrets.
-But you might want to buy more bonds than stocks to lower your risk.
+If you don’t have a lot of time until retirement...we’re jealous.
+But you might want to own more bonds than stocks to lower your risk.

 It’d be cool if there was an easy way to ballpark that breakdown.

 Remember this is just a guideline.
 And your feelings are important.
-If the idea of losing any money keeps you up at night, it’s okay to back off the stocks a little bit.
-But if you’re down for a rollercoaster — or you can avoid obsessively checking how your money’s doing every day — you could invest in even more stocks.
+If the idea of losing any money keeps you up at night, you might choose to back off the stocks a little.
+But if you’re down for a rollercoaster – or you can avoid obsessively checking how your investments are doing – you could invest in even more stocks.
 Up to you.

-No one knows or cares about your money as much as you do.
-So don’t let someone else choose your own retirement adventure.
-Think about your timeline and risk tolerance to decide how to invest.
-Then sit back and let your money do the hard work for you.
+No one cares about your money as much as you do.
+So don’t let someone else choose your retirement adventure.
+Think about your timeline and risk tolerance to decide how to split up your investment account.
+Then sit back and let your money do the hard work.
 So one day you won’t have to work at all.